Liquid Hopfield model: retrieval and localization in multicomponent liquid mixtures

-We use the framework of Sec.~\ref{sec:thermo}, to study the physical limitations on the stability of states with specified compositions.
+{\bf Metastable targets and retrieval.} We use the framework above, to study the physical limitations on the stability of states with specified compositions.
 Our goal is to construct an affinity matrix $J_{ij}$, so that the liquid exhibits metastable states corresponding to $p$ pre-defined {\it target} composition vectors $\vec{\xi}^\alpha$, with $\alpha=1,\ldots,p$.
 The {\it targets} have binary entries that determine whether component $i$ should be enriched ($\xi_i^\alpha=1$) or depleted ($\xi_i^\alpha=0$), see Fig.~\ref{fig:schema}A and B. We say that a fluid is then capable of retrieving the target state $\alpha$ if the corresponding metastable state is enriched as prescribed by $\vec{\xi}^{\alpha}$.

 To endow the fluid with this retrieval capability, we draw inspiration from the classical work on neural networks by J.J.
 Hopfield \cite{hertz2018introduction} and propose as affinity matrix

 where $\vec{\gamma}^{\alpha}= (\vec{\xi}^{\alpha} - q)/n$, $c_{\alpha\beta}=\sum_{i=1}^N\gamma_i^{\alpha}\gamma_i^{\beta}/N$ is a covariance matrix, and $c^{-1}_{\alpha\beta}$ its inverse.
 Here, $q=Q/N$ is the sparsity parameter, equal for all targets, with $Q$ the number of components enriched in the target compositions (i.e., for which $\xi^{\alpha}_i=1$, see Fig.~\ref{fig:schema}B), and $n = \sqrt{q\left(1 - q\right)}$ is a normalization factor.
 Due to its combination of concepts from multi-components fluids and neural networks, we refer to this model as the \textit{liquid Hopfield model}.
 Notice that for orthogonal $\vec{\gamma}^{\alpha}$ we recover